shinerboy/shinerboy.github.io/_pages/cv.md

 ## Research Journal/Conference Publications

+  * **“Quadratically constrained quadratic programs using approximations of the step-to-step dynamics: application on a 2D model of Digit”**, Proceedings of the 2022 IEEE-RAS International Conference on Humanoid Robots.
+Okinawa, Japan.
+Nov 28–30, 2022 (Accepted).
   * **“Event-Based, Intermittent, Discrete Adaptive Control for Speed Regulation of Artificial Legs.”**, Actuators 2021, 10(10), 264.
   * **“Optimal Control of a 5-Link Biped Using Quadratic Polynomial Model of Two-Point Boundary Value Problem.”**, Proceedings of the ASME 2021 International Design Engineering Technical Conferences and Computers and Information in Engineering Conference.
 Volume 8B: 45th Mechanisms and Robotics Conference (MR).
 Virtual, Online.
 August 17–19, 2021.
   * **"One-Step Deadbeat Control of a 5-Link Biped Using Data-Driven Nonlinear Approximation of the Step-to-Step Dynamics"**, Robotics 2020, 9, 90.